Layan59/SWE485ProjectGroup2/README.md

 Designed and implemented the unsupervised learning algorithm (clustering) for the project.
 • Preprocessed the dataset for clustering (e.g., removing class labels).

+[LAYAN]
+• Worked on enhancing the DBSCAN algorithm by adjusting the eps and min_samples parameters to improve clustering performance.
+• Ran several experiments to reduce the number of clusters while keeping a reasonable Silhouette Score.
+• Tested different configurations and helped the team decide on the most logical DBSCAN setup for interpretation.
+• Supported in evaluating and comparing results from K-Means, HAC, and DBSCAN, and summarized findings to support model selection.